greenhost/BackJob/README.md

 		// All other configuration options are optional:

-		'checkAndCreateTable' => true,  // creates table if it doesn't exist 'useDb' => true,    // Use a database table 'useCache' => true, // Use the cache
+		'checkAndCreateTable' => true,  // creates table if it doesn't exist 'key' => 'sjs&sk&F89fksL*987sdKf' // Random string used to salt the hash used for background-thread-authentication.
+Optional to change, but you really should.
+		'useDb' => true,    // Use a database table 'useCache' => true, // Use the cache
 		'db' => 'db',    // Database component name to use